ComplianceAsCode/content/tests/README.md

 ## Prerequisites

+You can use the more powerful VM-based tests, or more lightweight Docker-based tests.

 For the Test Suite to work, you need to have libvirt domains prepared for testing.
 SSG Test Suite currently does not provide automated provisioning of domains.